Skip to main content

 Both demo scripts run against the live sandbox with the default loopline + courier sim seeds:

-• Production: https://phosra-api-sandbox-production.up.railway.app
+• https://phosra-api-sandbox-production.up.railway.app

-Root key X (base64url Ed25519 pub):
+Root key X (base64url Ed25519 pub) — pinned out-of-band, matches the census above:

-• Production: CMHWy3vUAiEcYDdE_bDvkRuEqwxkklS0tV-TYHJTlWU
+• CMHWy3vUAiEcYDdE_bDvkRuEqwxkklS0tV-TYHJTlWU

 Default sim seeds (32-byte Ed25519 seeds, base64url — match the sandbox Trust List public keys):